Education

 King and Shaw

 Of these credits, you must complete 18 compulsory credits.
-Compulsory credits include: 4 English, 3 math, 2 science, 1 French, 1 geography, 1 history, 1 arts, 1 physical education .5 credit civics and .5 credit in careers and 1 (language, social science, humanities, guidance/career studies or coop), 1 (business, physical education, art or coop) and 1 (senior science, computer studies or coop).
+Compulsory credits include: 4 English, 3 math, 2 sciences, 1 French, 1 geography, 1 history, 1 art, 1 physical education .5 credit civics and .5 credit in careers and 1 (language, social science, humanities, guidance/career studies or coop), 1 (business, physical education, art or coop) and 1 (senior science, computer studies or coop).

 North York